shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 NeuronRain - Features:
 ----------------------
-https://github.com/shrinivaasanka/Krishna_iResearch_DoxygenDocs/blob/master/ProductOwnerProfile_With_FunctionalityDescription.pdf
+Complete list of Features of NeuronRain (Research and Enterprise) are detailed in: https://github.com/shrinivaasanka/Krishna_iResearch_DoxygenDocs/blob/master/ProductOwnerProfile_With_FunctionalityDescription.pdf

 Products in NeuronRain Suite (Research and Enterprise):
 ------------------------------------------------------
 AsFer - AstroInfer was initially intended, as the name suggests, for pattern mining of Astronomical Datasets to predict natural weather disasters.
 It is focussed on mining patterns in texts and strings.
 It also has implementations of algorithms for analyzing merit of text, PAC learning, Polynomial reconstruction, List coding, Factorization etc., which are later expansions of publications by the author (K.Srinivasan - http://dblp.dagstuhl.de/pers/hd/s/Shrinivaasan:Ka=) after 2012.
+Presently AsFer in both SourceForge and GitHub has implementations for promiently used machine learning algorithms.

 USBmd - Wireless data traffic and USB analytics - analyzes internet traffic and USB URB data packets for patterns by AsFer machine learning (e.g USBWWAN and kern.log Spark MapReduce) implementations.
 It is also a module in VIRGO linux kernel.